encode/django-rest-framework/docs/api-guide/relations.md

 `StringRelatedField` may be used to represent the target of the relationship using its `__str__` method.

-For example, the following serializer.
+For example, the following serializer:

     class AlbumSerializer(serializers.ModelSerializer):
         tracks = serializers.StringRelatedField(many=True)